Oil & Gas in New Zealand

 Over subsequent years, numerous other wells appeared but these were small and sporadic.

 The development of new technologies such as acoustic imaging and deep rotary drilling resulted in the discovery of the large onshore Kapuni gas-condensate field in South Taranaki in 1959.
-This discovery allowed the development of the North Island gas transmission network, bringing gas directly into the homes and businesses located in our urban centres.
+This discovery allowed the development of the North Island gas transmission network, bringing gas directly into homes and businesses .

 There are now over 20 producing oil and gas fields in New Zealand, all of them based in Taranaki.